 The second reason for diversification is to account for the factor of time.
 Although a stock’s price generally tends to follow the intrinsic value of the security, no one can say with certainty how long it will take for a stock’s full value to be reached.
 It could happen the very next day or after a prolonged interval of time.
 Diversification, in Ben Graham’s terms, is an investment operation that can help reduce the pain of waiting (even though a value investor, by definition, has a great deal of patience).

 3. When a particular industry is relatively undervalued, you can mitigate individual stock risk by buying a group of undervalued stocks in that industry.

 The third reason for diversification can be applied when an analyst’s thesis relies on a top-down forecast rather than a bottom-up valuation.
 In other words, if you believe the market is undervaluing a particular industry, you can invest in a group of undervalued stocks in that industry.
-For instance, as of Q3 2017, the airline industry is trading at 12 times its 12-month earnings while S&P 500 is trading at 22 times its trailing 12-month earnings.
-If you believe that the airline industry will grow at par with the economy with no great advantage to a single company, you may select a few reasonably valued and competitively positioned companies in the industry.
+For instance, as of this writing, the energy sector of the S&P 500 is trading at 12.3 times its forward-looking 12-month earnings while S&P 500 is trading at 19.5 times its forward 12-month earnings.
+If you believe that the energy sector will grow at par with the economy with no great advantage to a single company, you may select a few reasonably valued and competitively positioned companies in the industry.

 How Much Diversification Do You Need?